Make a Plan

 Ontario’s Surplus Property Transition Initiative

 On June 29, 2017, Ontario announced the Surplus Property Transition Initiative.
 The new initiative aims to support and maintain a number of publicly owned surplus properties that have the potential to be redeveloped as community hubs.
 Community proponents can request additional time to support planning for the creation of community hubs at surplus provincial, school board or hospital properties.
-Details can be found at the link above.
+The last day to submit an application was October 16, 2017 at 5:00pm.

 Wychwood Barns Feasibility Study